rand-projects/fisb-decode/docs/source/document.rst

 the older image can't be more than 10 minutes older than the newest image.

 One interesting fact about FIS-B images is that most are not rectangles.
+NEXRAD-CONUS is a rectangle.
 Some are almost rectangles.
+NEXRAD-REGIONAL
-NEXRAD-CONUS might be a rectangle.
-NEXRAD-REGIONAL and LIGHTNING are poly-sided shapes approximating a circle.
+and LIGHTNING are poly-sided shapes approximating a circle.
 I bring this up, because to harvest, all images are rectangles.
 When harvest is making an image, it looks to see what the smallest bounding box would be (i.e. biggest and smallest